Current Opera: The Magic Flute (Nov 2016)

 Jacksons Lane Theatre, Highgate, London.

-That’s where I find Pamina.
-Because the other thing this opera can be is staggeringly sexist.
-In it, a man presides over the Temple of Wisdom, and the thing he seems to care most about is stopping women from getting inside it.
-He also kidnaps a young woman, and exposes her to repeated attempted sexual assault.
-If we see Sarastro as the great wise leader it’s a real problem.
-Except I’m not sure that we should, because Mozart also wrote Pamina.
-When Sarastro makes Tamino take trials to prove himself, Pamina refuses to be the prize in a test of his manliness, and insists on participating in life as an equal.
+It’s easy to see it as staggeringly sexist, and therefore really not very enlightened at all.
+In it, a man presides over a Temple of Wisdom, and the thing he seems to care most about is stopping women from getting inside.
+He also kidnaps a young woman and exposes her to repeated attempted sexual assault.
+If we are asked to see Sarastro as the great wise leader it is a real problem.
+I’m also not keen on saying, ‘it doesn’t matter, it’s just a story’, because that really diminishes an amazing piece of art.
+The answer is Mozart’s extraordinary heroine, Pamina, who is much wiser than her captor.
+It’s Pamina who decides to take the trials together with Tamino.
+She refuses to be the prize in a test of manliness, and insists on participating in life as an equal.
 Then she enters the Temple of Wisdom and throws open the doors for good.
-She’s a special heroine.

 A theatre director for over a decade, since moving into professional opera Toria has been staff director for ETO (where she met then staff conductor, Chris Stark), and Revival Director for the acclaimed ROH production of Cavalli’s ‘L’Ormindo’ at the Sam Wanamaker Playhouse, at Shakespeare’s Globe.
 She has also directed new operas at the Grimeborn and Tête à Tête festivals.
 She taught acting at Arts Educational Schools for five years, and has been working with singers as Resident Director at Trinity Laban since 2009.
 This is the first time she’s worked with HGO.